 Budweiser: What’s Happening?

-In 2017, Budweiser was knocked out of the three top-selling beer brands in the country, another fall from the No. 2 spot it held in 2011.
+In 2018, Budweiser was listed No. 3 on top-selling beer brands in the country, another fall from the No. 2 spot it held in 2011.
 The culprit?
 Most likely the increased popularity of craft brews and more flavorful beers.
-Just a decade ago, the top 10 beer brands made up 66 percent of beer sales, a figure that has plunged to 50 percent today.

 Craft Breweries Like These: The Best in Every State